 Chair: Brent Hamstra

-Faculty: Loren Barnhurst, Brent Hamstra, Mitch Menzmer, Nuvia Saucedo, Bruce Schilling, Rhonda Scott
+Faculty: Loren Barnhurst, Matthew P. Duffy, Brent Hamstra, Mitch Menzmer, Nuvia Saucedo, Bruce Schilling, Rhonda Scott

 Program Coordinator: All majors, Brent Hamstra